robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    The :ref:`codecs` section in the model guide.
+    - The :ref:`codecs` section in the model guide -- for more information about codecs.

 ``value_serializer``
 ~~~~~~~~~~~~~~~~~~~~